egor-tensin/infra-ansible/roles/pacman/README.md

-This role upgrades packages on Arch Linux.
+This role upgrades packages and removes obsolete dependencies on Arch Linux.

-* Obsolete dependencies are removed.
-* Optionally, Reflector is installed & configured to bring the mirror list up-to-date periodically.